Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

 for classes which represents data access logic => com.training.demo.dao for classes which represents services => com.training.demo.services

+- If you import a package, subpackages will not be imported.
+-

 Creating project certain -> business need
 ```css
 package-> com.zomato